-Currently, parental sponsorships is closed and set to re-open in January 2014.
+Currently, parental sponsorships are closed and set to re-open in January 2014.
 Until then, the other viable solution is what is called the Super Visa.
-The Super Visa is a valid for up to ten years and will also successful applicants to visit their family in Canada without the need to renew the visa for two years at a time.
+The Super Visa is valid for up to ten years and will also allow successful applicants to visit their family in Canada without the need to renew the visa for two years at a time.

 Step 1 – Determine Eligibility

 The applicant must be the parent or grandparent of a Canadian citizen or permanent resident of Canada and be allowed to enter Canada.

 When assessing your application, a visa officer will take into consideration a number of different factors when you apply.
 Be prepared to demonstrate these factors in your application:

 - Your family and finances

 - The economic stability of your home country

 - The invitation from your Canadian host

 Step 3 – Examining the Requirements of your host

 A visa officer will also account for the nature of your trip as well as who is inviting you.
 They must also meet certain criteria: